odedmasala/MarketPlace_app/README.md

 ## Notable Features

-- Authentication: Users are able to create accounts and log in to the application using formik and redux toolkit for form validation and state management.
+- Authentication: Users are able to create accounts and log in to the application using formik for form validation and state management.
 The application also supports third-party authentication using Google and Facebook.

 - Authorization: The application implements various levels of authorization to ensure that only certain users have access to certain features.
 This helps to maintain security and prevent unauthorized access.